jramb/JanusClojure/README.md

 # JanusClojure

-JanusClojure is a demo web application that uses Clojure on both the server and the cliend side (ClojureScript).
+JanusClojure is a tutorial using a simple _demo_ web application to show the use of Clojure on both the server and the cliend side (ClojureScript on the client).

-*If all you have is Clojure, everything looks... much clearer...*
+The goal is to give you an idea on how easy it can be to develop state-of-the-art web applications without the fuzz.
+Shortness of the examples is important.

-The idea was to provide a minimal web application that contains many of the most basic tools and even some tips and tricks for client-server communication for newstarters to get going.
+The idea of JanusClojure is to provide a minimal web application that contains many of the most basic tools and even some tips and tricks for client-server communication for newstarters to get going.
 Maybe you find this project useful as the starting point for your own application.
-JanusClojure just shows some techniques.
+JanusClojure just shows some techniques, not all.

-The server-side is designed to either being run on a local compojure instance or to be hosted on *Heroku*.
+The server-side is designed to being run on a local compojure instance or optional to be hosted on *Heroku*.

+You should have an idea of what Clojure is before you dive into this.

+*If all you have is Clojure, everything looks... well, much clearer...*

-## Naming
+### Naming
 This little project is named after the two-faced roman god [Janus](http://en.wikipedia.org/wiki/Janus_%28mythology%29).

-Prerequisites:
+### What this is NOT
+JanusClojure will hopefully give ju a jump start, but it will

+* *not* teach you _Clojure_ or _ClojureScript_
+* *not* teach you _Google Closure_ (but maybe give you an idea how to use it)
+* *not* demonstrate "best practice" of anything, but things that work.

+## How this tutorial works

+Either you just want to run this to see it work or you follow the steps in the tutorial.
+Or a creative combination of it. :-)

+### Just run it

+1. You will need leiningen (see 'Getting the tools' below), git and a JVM.
+1. `git clone git://github.com/jramb/JanusClojure.git`
+1. `cd JanusClojure`
+1. `lein run`
+1. Open http://localhost:8080 in any browser.

+### To follow the tutorial from scratch

+1. Install and set up the following tools (also see below "Getting the tools")
     1. Java (to be able to run Clojure)
     1. Leiningen
-1. ClojureScript
+    1. ClojureScript (this may need a non-Windows OS, not sure)
-1. Optional: Heroku account and tools for actual hosting
+    1. Very optional: Heroku account and tools for actual hosting
+1. Start with the chapter *Bootstrapping*

-## Bootstraping
+## Bootstrapping
+(Start here if you want to follow the tutorial from scratch.)

 Created a new leiningen project:

     $ lein new janusclojure
     Created new project in: /home/jorg/projects/janusclojure

-If you want to host the app on Heroku (this is optional of course), create the Procfile:
+If you want to host the app on Heroku (this is optional of course), also create the Procfile:

     $ echo 'web: lein run -m janusclojure.core' >Procfile

-Modify the `project.clj` file to something like this, add `:main` and some libraries:
+Modify the `project.clj` file to something like this.
+Add `:main` and some libraries:

     (defproject janusclojure "1.0.0-SNAPSHOT"
       :description "A 200% Clojure web applications"